 - Even when you deactivate or uninstall the plugin, the CDN will still keep your images on their server with no definite date.

 - Cloudflare is a much better alternative for free and doesn’t have any of the above problems mentioned, and it surely has a lot more to offer.
-In fact, are using Cloudflare for our site, and we can’t recommend it enough.
+In fact, are using Cloudflare for my site, and I can’t recommend it enough.

 Jetpack speed impact on your site (speed test)

-To uncover the real impact that Jetpack can have on your site, we took the liberty to test it by installing the plugin on an empty WordPress with the “Twenty Twenty” theme on.
+To uncover the real impact that Jetpack can have on your site, I took the liberty to test it by installing the plugin on an empty WordPress with the “Twenty Twenty” theme on.

 The results of the speed difference before and after Jetpack activation were shocking.

-To test the loading speed of the page we used “GTmetrix” and “Pingdom”.
+To test the loading speed of the page I used “GTmetrix” and “Pingdom”.

 The following are pictures of speed test results of the site before Jetpack was installed: